What’s in this article

 In general, there are at least 5 different types of Companies available in Malaysia which are:

-Some countries may impose different type of tax system basing on each type of Companies registered in the country.
-However, such a case is not what Malaysia is practicing.
-There is no such a thing called:
+Some countries may impose different types of tax systems based on each type of Companies registered in the country.
+However, such a case is not what Malaysia is practising:

-• Sole proprietor tax
+- Sole proprietor tax

-• Investment holding tax
+- Investment holding tax

-• Partnership tax
+- Partnership tax

-• Enterprise tax
+- Enterprise tax

-A Company, be it private limited Company, Public Limited Company, Limited Liability Partnership etc. is considered to be a resident in Malaysia if the management and control of its affairs or Board of Directors meeting is exercise once in Malaysia at any time during the basis period for the year assessment.
+A Company, be it private limited Company, Public Limited Company, Limited Liability Partnership etc. is considered to be a resident in Malaysia if the management and control of its affairs or Board of Directors meeting is exercised once in Malaysia at any time during the basis period for the year assessment.

 Types of Tax Liable by Companies Registered in Malaysia